How to Install LibreOffice on Debian (13, 12, 11)

 sudo apt install ./*.deb

-To add LibreOffice to your application menu and enable proper file associations, you should also install the desktop integration package:
+Install the desktop integration package to add LibreOffice to your application menu and enable file associations:

 sudo dpkg -i *.deb